 We now turn to explaining how individual central banks determine their holdings of foreign exchange reserves.
 While there have been several papers that investigate this question, they have focused on limited aspects.
 For instance, Arslanalp et al. (2022) examine a set of determinants that are separate from those that were considered in Chinn and Frankel (2007), and that focus more on factors that are specific to the holder of reserves (pegs, shares of trade).
-Goldberg and Hannaoui (2023) bring into the analysis geopolitical and return variables, but focus only on holdings of US dollars.
+Goldberg and Hannaoui (2024) bring into the analysis geopolitical and return variables, but focus only on holdings of US dollars.

 For this analysis, we rely on the Ito-McCauley data set, described in Ito and McCauley (2020).
 They draw on data from annual reports, financial statements, and other relevant materials of central banks across the world and collect data on the currency composition of FX reserves of individual countries.
 They calculate the currency shares of international reserves excluding gold and SDRs.
 For the Latin America central banks, they relied on data provided by the Latin American Reserve Fund (FLAR).
 The dataset encompasses 58 countries: 13 advanced economies; 45 emerging and developing economies, as defined by the IMF.
 By region, 10 Asian-Pacific; 12 African and Middle Eastern; 6 Western European; 17 Eastern European and Central Asian; and 12 Western Hemisphere.
-The holdings by the issuers of the key reserve currencies themselves, US, Euro, Japan, UK and China, are omitted from the analysis.
+The data run from 1998 to 2021, in an unbalanced panel.
+The holdings by the issuers of the key reserve currencies themselves, US, Eurozone, Japan, UK and China, are omitted from the analysis.

-Our dependent variable is foreign exchange reserve shares.
-Since there are few instances of any particular central bank’s currency predicted reserves holding at 100% or below 0%, we focus on results based on this variable, allowing easier interpretation of the coefficients.
-But, as alternatives, we consider two nonlinear specifications.
-The first is the logit transformation of the shares.
-The second is a recursive definition of shares, such that the USD share is expressed out of total foreign exchange reserves, the EUR share is divided by total foreign exchange reserves subtracting USD reserves; the JPY share is divided by total foreign exchange reserves minus both USD and EUR reserves; and so on.
-The recursive approach, an innovation of this paper, has the advantage that it uses data on the holdings of all currencies, while yet obeying the constraint that their shares must add to 1.0.
+Our dependent variable is the log of the odds-ratio -- or logit -- of foreign exchange reserve shares.
+While the coefficients from regressions using this as a dependent variable are more difficult to interpret than those using simple shares, it is appropriate to use this transformation since for many central banks, pound, yen or yuan holdings are often zero.
+As an alternative, we report the results using simple shares as a dependent variable in the Appendix.

 We estimate the following specification, which includes the reserve currency issuer i variables described in Section 2, augmented with country j specific variables related to the country of central bank that is holding the reserves.